 Much of it feels flat, and you won’t get that sense of synchronized movement and construction that’s at the heart of a mechanical or automatic timepiece.
 Although it has a minimalist yet premium look, attesting to the company’s more classic approach, it’s not going to give you the same sensation or story as a comparable luxury timepiece designed with Swiss craftsmanship.

 If you can get past this aspect and many except for watch collectors likely can the Chrono S watch embodies simple, timeless appeal, standing on classic sports watches while incorporating dress elements that make it perfectly fine for business wear and cocktail dress codes.
 As well, some weight’s still there, thanks to the combination of Italian marble and stainless steel, but it’s not particularly heavy.

 Long term, the combination of components holds up to regular use, without showing prominent signs of wear, like scratches, scuffs, and fraying.

 Vincero Kairos Watch Review

 Vincero created its Kairos watch to be a more masculine and an even more minimalist alternative to the Chrono S. Visually, you spot this right away with its slimmer case, monochrome or two-tone appearance, and simple, clean lines.
-Yet, much like the Chrono S, the Kairos is a dress watch, whether you select a metal or leather band, with modestly sporty underpinnings.
+Yet, much like the Chrono S, the Kairos is a dress watch, whether you select a gold metal or leather band, with modestly sporty underpinnings.